NotAnAddictz/Web-App-Project/README.md

 ### Logs
 The Logs page tracks all user input and button clicks, as well as the Date Time

+### Search
+The Search page enables the user to select an existing team and find all information and relevant matches to it.

 ## Features
 ### Data Type Verification
 The app includes assertions and regex when parsing user input in order to verify the format of the data.
 If the format is invalid, the data will not be added in.
+Additional verification measures has been added, such as number of teams in a group, as well as preventing cross-team matches

 ### Auto Update
 Due to streamlit's features, the Web Page will be refreshed after every user input.
 Thus, the displayed tables will be updated automatically.